MarcinKilarski/Interactive-Website-Performance-Report/README.md

 ## Versions Ready to Use

+### Version 1.3

+[Google Analytics (Basic + Summary + Blog + Goals + Ecommerce) & Google Ads](https://datastudio.google.com/u/0/reporting/1Mn7BuSQOyAKrkh2iphattLDXzYNiIQhD) - designed for any website that uses Google Analytics, has a blog, Goals and Enhanced Ecommerce set up in Google Analytics and uses Google Ads to promote this website online.

+Changelog:

+- Added pages: Google Ads Summary and Google Ads Audience
+- Expanded page: Glossary
+- Enabled chart drill-down
+- Added filter: Age
+- Corrected positive and negative colours for all page load and bounce rate scorecards
+- Multiple small improvements

 ### Version 1.2

-- [Google Analytics (Basic + Summary)](https://datastudio.google.com/open/1Jiavzc2nbjqSwVTwD5x5UNKHvI2JDLbd) - designed for any website that uses Google Analytics
+- [Google Analytics (Basic + Summary)](https://datastudio.google.com/open/1Jiavzc2nbjqSwVTwD5x5UNKHvI2JDLbd) - designed for any website that uses Google Analytics.
-- [Google Analytics (Basic + Summary + Blog)](https://datastudio.google.com/open/1MYPa8HNdkmAPOxifsimT87I1fWnMdX8n) - designed for any website that uses Google Analytics and has a blog
+- [Google Analytics (Basic + Summary + Blog)](https://datastudio.google.com/open/1MYPa8HNdkmAPOxifsimT87I1fWnMdX8n) - designed for any website that uses Google Analytics and has a blog.
-- [Google Analytics (Basic + Summary + Goals)](https://datastudio.google.com/open/1QZ_rwCEUBy-Mf_THaHWvM8pyxksHDqEU) - designed for any website that uses Google Analytics and has Goals set up in Google Analytics
+- [Google Analytics (Basic + Summary + Goals)](https://datastudio.google.com/open/1QZ_rwCEUBy-Mf_THaHWvM8pyxksHDqEU) - designed for any website that uses Google Analytics and has Goals set up in Google Analytics.
-- [Google Analytics (Basic + Summary + Ecommerce)](https://datastudio.google.com/open/1M1UNeBzLJIWZaDhN0bISIzUZOF5fl8z9) - designed for any website that uses Google Analytics and has Enhanced Ecommerce set up in Google Analytics
+- [Google Analytics (Basic + Summary + Ecommerce)](https://datastudio.google.com/open/1M1UNeBzLJIWZaDhN0bISIzUZOF5fl8z9) - designed for any website that uses Google Analytics and has Enhanced Ecommerce set up in Google Analytics.
-- [Google Analytics (Basic + Summary + Blog + Goals)](https://datastudio.google.com/open/1vVGsRNgXDsN_cmeTYsoJYT6BRDO7Z1qt) - designed for any website that uses Google Analytics and has a blog and Goals set up in Google Analytics
+- [Google Analytics (Basic + Summary + Blog + Goals)](https://datastudio.google.com/open/1vVGsRNgXDsN_cmeTYsoJYT6BRDO7Z1qt) - designed for any website that uses Google Analytics and has a blog and Goals set up in Google Analytics.
-- [Google Analytics (Basic + Summary + Blog + Ecommerce)](https://datastudio.google.com/open/1mhFKT-lvu3GJWKTJ2-YxNZrVRg71YMVR) - designed for any website that uses Google Analytics and has a blog and Enhanced Ecommerce set up in Google Analytics
+- [Google Analytics (Basic + Summary + Blog + Ecommerce)](https://datastudio.google.com/open/1mhFKT-lvu3GJWKTJ2-YxNZrVRg71YMVR) - designed for any website that uses Google Analytics and has a blog and Enhanced Ecommerce set up in Google Analytics.
-- [Google Analytics (Basic + Summary + Blog + Goals + Ecommerce)](https://datastudio.google.com/open/1EaReqzhLwPjgKXC4tuYreRKcjGhm_XaV) - designed for any website that uses Google Analytics and has a blog, Goals and Enhanced Ecommerce set up in Google Analytics
+- [Google Analytics (Basic + Summary + Blog + Goals + Ecommerce)](https://datastudio.google.com/open/1EaReqzhLwPjgKXC4tuYreRKcjGhm_XaV) - designed for any website that uses Google Analytics and has a blog, Goals and Enhanced Ecommerce set up in Google Analytics.

 Changelog:

-- Added filters: date range, marketing channel, country, device and gender
+- Added filters: Date Range, Marketing Channel, Country, Device and Gender
 - Expanded pages: Engagement and Glossary
 - Removed page descriptions from all pages
 - Added ‘Prepared with `[heart-icon]` by YourCompanyName’ in the footer of every page as a small branding accent